Get insider access

 3. Best Mid-Range Gaming Keyboard

 At a mid-range price point, we recommend the Corsair K70 RGB TKL.
-In addition to its outstanding gaming performance, the K70 RGB TKL features excellent build quality with a hard plastic chassis, durable PBT keycaps, and ergonomic kickstands that open sideways, so you don't accidentally collapse them if you accidentally nudge your board.
-Performance-wise, this keyboard has a maximum polling rate of 8000Hz, which means your keyboard reports more often to your computer, helping to ensure low and consistent latency performance while gaming.
+Along with outstanding gaming performance, it features excellent build quality with a hard plastic chassis, durable PBT keycaps, and ergonomic kickstands that open sideways, so you don’t accidentally collapse them if nudged.
+Performance-wise, this keyboard supports an 8000Hz polling rate, similar to our top pick, the NuPhy Field75 HE, though with a slightly lower effective update rate of up to 4000Hz.
+As mentioned, while these polling rate figures make a measurable difference, it’s not one you’ll notice when gaming.

-This keyboard is part of a larger Corsair K70 lineup that features mid-range gaming keyboards in a range of sizes with different features.
-We recommend the TKL size here for its performance and form factor, as it gives you more space on the side for mouse movements.
-If you prefer a more traditional full-size option instead, the Corsair K70 CORE is typically cheaper.
-It's also a bit quieter to type on, thanks to the addition of sound-dampening material in the case and spacebar.
-That said, it doesn't quite deliver the same raw performance and has a standard polling rate of only 1000Hz.
-Additionally, its keycaps are made of cheaper-feeling ABS plastic.
+This keyboard is part of Corsair’s K70 lineup, featuring mid-range gaming keyboards in various sizes with different features.
+We recommend the TKL size for its performance and form factor, as it gives you more room for mouse movements.
+If you prefer a full-size option, the Corsair K70 CORE is usually cheaper.
+It’s also quieter, thanks to sound-dampening material in the case and spacebar, though it doesn’t match the TKL’s raw performance and has a standard polling rate of 1000Hz.

 See our review